Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Aflatoxin mainly affects the liver.
 Longer exposure can even lead to liver cancer, hepatitis, and can even hinder normal growth in children.

-Although this could be a bit alarming, the United Stated Department of Agriculture (USDA) has done measures to mitigate this problem.
+Although this could be a bit alarming, the United States Department of Agriculture (USDA) has done measures to mitigate this problem.
 It implemented a regulation that allows 20 parts per billion as the maximum limit of aflatoxin to be found in all foods, including peanut products.

 Choosing and Storing Raw Peanuts Safely